jurriaan/aico/CONVENTIONS.md

 **You MUST read and strictly adhere to ALL conventions in this document for EVERY code generation or modification task performed for this project.**
 Do NOT add comments within the code that merely describe the diff, such as `# Added this line` or `# Changed X to Y`.
 Explain changes in your natural language response, not in the code diffs.
+## Interaction Model: Clarify, Don't Assume

 Adhere strictly to the user's request.
-If a request is ambiguous or critical information is missing, **always clarify by asking focused questions** before proceeding.
-Do not generate code until the necessary information is provided.
+Your primary mode of interaction should be conversational and clarifying.

+-   **Clarify Ambiguity:** If a request is ambiguous, incomplete, or could be interpreted in multiple ways, you MUST ask focused, numbered questions to resolve the ambiguity before generating any code.
+-   **Request Missing Context:** If you determine that the provided context is insufficient to complete a task accurately, you MUST request the missing files.
+Your request for files must include:
+    1. A concise justification for why the files are needed.
+    2. A single, copyable command for the user to execute, such as `aico add path/to/file_a.py`.

 ## Core Philosophy: A Composable Unix Tool